Skip to the main content.

 That narrative goes something like this: Businesspeople are greedy and heartless.
 They do not care about people experiencing homelessness; they only care about making money.
 They just want people on the street to disappear.
 Homeless advocates, the ones handing out food, tents, sleeping bags and other street-life necessities, are the people who really care, and if you disagree with them in any way, you are not a compassionate person.

-2L7A3980-2For the City of Spokane to make headway in resolving the issue of homelessness, there needs to be less finger pointing, less attacking, and more listening, more bringing to the table of all stakeholders with a vested interest in the welfare of our city, including our most vulnerable citizens living on the streets.
+2L7A3980-2For Spokane to make headway in resolving the issue of homelessness, there needs to be less finger pointing and more listening.
+Let's bring stakeholders with a vested interest in the welfare of our city to the table, including our most vulnerable citizens living on the streets.

 2L7A3964Spokane business owners love Spokane

 I found Sheldon to be a thoughtful, articulate, caring individual who is passionate about Spokane and making it a great place for the entire spectrum of socio-economic classes.
 Selkirk specializes in the redevelopment of rare and historical properties and exclusively works in urban areas.
-“Every building has a story” is their tagline, and Sheldon himself believes mixed-income housing with lots of shared, common space is the only way to do development.
-Now, Sheldon does not/cannot represent all Spokane businesspeople, any more than one unhoused person or one political activist represents the entirety of those groups, but what follows is an abbreviated version of our conversation, one which convinced me that Sheldon cares about Spokane, cares about people who are hurting, has good, solution-oriented ideas on the subject of homelessness and should be part of the conversation going forward.
+“Every building has a story” is their tagline.
+Sheldon himself believes mixed-income housing with lots of shared, common space is the only way to do development.

 “As business owners, we have choices.
 We don’t have to be in Spokane.
 We could be somewhere else, but we love Spokane.
 We’re not willing to give up on our city.”